 7 of the best beaches on Providenciales, Turks & Caicos

-Published on Tuesday, May 9th, 2017 by Tristan RalstonTags: Best Beach on Turks and Caicos, Best beaches, Best Beaches In Providenciales, caribbean, Providenciales, Providenciales Beaches, Turks and Caicos Islands
+Published on Monday, June 25th, 2018 by Hannah BarnardTags: Best Beach on Turks and Caicos, Best beaches, Best Beaches In Providenciales, caribbean, Providenciales, Providenciales Beaches, Turks and Caicos Islands

 Looking out of your plane window is your first glimpse of what is in store for you once you arrive in Turks and Caicos.
 If you’re like us, the view will take your breath away as you gaze at the endless sandy beaches and the stunning turquoise waters of Providenciales.
-There’s countless exquisite beaches to visit on Turks and Caicos, from dreamy sunbathing spots, to tranquil bays perfect for swimming and rocky coves ideal for exploring.
+There are countless exquisite beaches to visit on Turks and Caicos, from dreamy sunbathing spots, to tranquil bays perfect for swimming and rocky coves ideal for exploring.
 Below we’ve rounded up 7 of our favorite beaches on Providenciales.

 This is a shallow, sandy bay that’s ideal for small children and is located in the Chalk Sound area of Providenciales, Turks and Caicos.
 Situated on the south side of the island, the Sapodilla Bay area is nestled between the azure waters of the Atlantic and a beautiful blue lagoon.